• This field is for validation purposes and should be left unchanged.

 Unless you’ve grown up in the area and know what you’re doing, heading out into the Arctic night by yourself is a really bad idea.

 Weather conditions can change quickly, temperatures can drop below minus 30, and it can be all too easy to get lost out there in the wintery wilderness.
+And depending on where you are you might need to be on the lookout for polar bears and need to know what to do if you if you come across one.

 It’s not only much safer to go with a guide, but a good one will know the best places to go to avoid light pollution, and can find the best sheltered spots if a super cold wind kicks up.

-Local guides are also experts on the right settings for your cameras and other tips for capturing the Northern Lights on film.
+A local guide who knows the auroras well is your best bet, and guides are also experts on the right settings for your cameras and other tips for capturing the Northern Lights on film.
 But if I may suggest something controversial…

 4 – Put your camera away